AKROGIS/Observer/Observer/Protocol Specification V2.md

 This property is optional.
 If provided it must be an object.
 There is no default.
 This object describes the attributes and symbology of the survey mission.
-The attributes are things that may be constant for the entire survey, i.e. observer name, as well as dynamic attributes like the weather.
+The attributes are things that may be constant for the entire survey, i.e. observer name, as well as dynamic attributes like the weather that may apply to many observations.
 It also describes the look and feel of the editing form and when the attributes should be edited.

 A `mission` object has the following properties: